mathildouk/Genie-Logiciel/mml_syntax.md

 ```

 ## MLChoiceAlgorithm
-You can choose as much algorithm as you want
+You can choose as many algorithms as you want

 ```
 mlframework FrameworkLang